-Washington, D.C., January 12, 2021 – Dr. Stephen Hines, the Berger Keatts Distinguished Professor for Excellence in Teaching in the Washington State University College of Veterinary Medicine (WSU-CVM), is the recipient of the Association of American Veterinary Medical Colleges (AAVMC) 2020 AAVMC Distinguished Veterinary Teacher Award, presented by Zoetis.
+Washington, D.C., January 12, 2021 – Dr. Stephen Hines, the Berger Keatts Distinguished Professor for Excellence in Teaching in the Washington State University College of Veterinary Medicine (WSU-CVM), is the recipient of the American Association of Veterinary Medical Colleges (AAVMC) 2020 AAVMC Distinguished Veterinary Teacher Award, presented by Zoetis.

 “The AAVMC’s annual series of professional awards recognize outstanding veterinary medical educators who excel in various areas of academic veterinary medicine,” said AAVMC Chief Executive Officer Dr. Andrew T. Maccabe.
 “Their dedication, achievements and contributions serve as a model of excellence for their colleagues and inspire new generations of veterinarians.
 We look forward to honoring Dr. Hines during our 2021 annual conference.”

 The award, which is considered one of the most prestigious teaching awards in international academic veterinary medicine, recognizes excellence in professional veterinary medical education and is presented to an educator whose sustained record of teaching excellence and ability, dedication, character and leadership has contributed significantly to the advancement of the profession.

 Dr. Hines has won numerous teaching awards and grants and is the only two-time winner of the AAVMC’s Distinguished Veterinary Teacher Award, having won previously in 1996.